 As you navigate this field, you’ll discover tools and practices that enhance productivity and foster innovation.
 Embracing SE will empower you to tackle challenges and deliver software solutions that truly make a difference.

-Understanding Software Development (Sd)
+Understanding Software Development (SD)

 While software engineering provides the framework for creating robust applications, understanding software development (SD) focuses on the actual processes and practices involved in building software.